Mustafa Kemal Atatürk: Ottoman genocides (1913–1922) and Mustafa Kemal

-Mustafa Kemal was not directly involved in the Armenian genocide (during which around 1 million Armenians were killed by the CUP government, largely via direct killings and deportation to areas where survival of such large numbers of people was impossible) while it was occurring.
+Mustafa Kemal was a member of the Committee of Union and Progress (CUP), which initiated and implemented the Armenian genocide during the First World War, but was not directly involved in it.
 Since then, the degree to which he was critical or supportive of the genocide has been debated.
 In speeches for domestic audiences, Mustafa Kemal presented Turks as innocent of any wrongdoing and as victims of horrific Armenian atrocities.
 According to some accounts, he expressed disapproval of the events to foreign audiences.
 In the postwar period, the Turkish nationalists relied on the support of perpetrators of the genocide and those who had profited from it, the return of Armenian survivors was seen as a mortal threat to nationalist ambitions and was therefore made impossible.
 Mustafa Kemal's followers were responsible for expelling or murdering many Christians from Anatolia.
 Turkish generals were ordered "to eliminate Armenia physically and politically".
 Nearly 100,000 Armenians were massacred in Transcaucasia by the Turkish army and another 100,000 fled from Cilicia during the French withdrawal.
 After the foundation of the Republic of Turkey, CUP war criminals were granted immunity and later that year, the Treaty of Lausanne established Turkey's current borders and provided for the Greek population's expulsion.
 Its protection provisions for non-Muslim minorities had no enforcement mechanism and were disregarded in practice.
 Armenians who managed to avoid deportation and who lived outside the capital city continued to face forced Islamization and kidnapping of girls after 1923, while expulsions to Syria continued until 1929.